dangminhduc/aws-solution-architecture-professional-note/README.md

   - Create an organizations-based aggregator to aggregate AWS Config data from your entire organization.
   - Use the Advanced queries feature to centrally query your resource configuration and compliance data.
   - Use Amazon Athena to query the historical state of your resources.
+- IAM -> Organization activity can check last activities on all services in the organization

 ## Others
 - Default retetion period of Kinesis DataStream is 24 hours, can be extended up to 365 days.